Three Natural Sleep Supplements That Actually Work

 Calcium also plays a role in your melatonin production by helping the brain use the amino acid tryptophan - which creates serotonin..which in turn creates melatonin...get it?!
 It has also been claimed that calcium levels run highest in the blood stream when we are at our deepest level of sleep.

-Vitamin C has its part to play in its production of serotonin too...which, if you’ve been paying attention, you should know is important in making melatonin...your trusty “sleep regulator”.
+You may also be able to find similar supplements with additional vitamin C. Vitamin C has its part to play in its production of serotonin too...which, if you’ve been paying attention, you should know is important in making melatonin...your trusty “sleep regulator”.

 This contains extracts of Valerian and Hops - a focus on more traditional sleep supplement techniques.